core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 ## Expert Review Instructions {#review}

 The registration policy for the IANA registry established in  {{iana-coap-pubsub-parameters}} is defined as "Expert Review".
 This section gives some general guidelines for what the experts should be looking for; however, they are being designated as experts for a reason, so they should be given substantial latitude.

 Expert reviewers should take into consideration the following points:

-The registration policy for the IANA registry established in  {{iana-coap-pubsub-parameters}} is defined as one of "Standards Action with Expert Review", "Specification Required", and "Expert Review".
-This section gives some general guidelines for what the experts should be looking for; however, they are being designated as experts for a reason, so they should be given substantial latitude.

-These registration policies are designed to accommodate different use cases; “Standards Action with Expert Review” allows for further IETF standards and extensions, maintaining consistency and alignment with established protocols; “Specification Required” allows third-party specifications from Standards Development Organizations (SDOs) to register topic properties, enabling interoperability and broader applicability; and “Expert Review” provides a flexible mechanism for exposing new properties that implementors do not want to keep in a private range.

-Expert reviewers should take into consideration the following points: